omerfarukozturk/SOLID-Principles/README.md

 For each principle, there are two files in Sources folder;

- - **Before.swift**: A default implementation of sample case
+ - **Before.swift** files: A default implementation of sample case

- - **After.swift**: Related Principle applied version of the case
+ - **After.swift** files: Related Principle applied version of the case

-to show the difference clearly.
+to show the difference in simple and clear way.